skiadas/FunctionalProgrammingCourse/assignments/assignment1.md

 10. Write a function `allCanDrink` that given a list of `Person`s returns whether they are all eligible to drink.
 You will find the function `all` useful.
 It has signature `all :: (a->Bool) -> [a] -> Bool`.
 So it takes a function that to each `a` returns a boolean (such functions are called predicates), then it takes a list of `a`s, and applies the function to all of them and determines if they were all `True`.
 11. Write a function `ageOne` that "ages" a person by one year.
 It should keep all other information about a person the same, but increase their age by 1.
 It returns the "new" person.
 12. Write a function `ageAll` that takes a list of `Person`s and ages them all by 1, and returns the new list of aged `Person`s.
-13. Use guarded expressions to write a function `isYoung` that takes a person and returns a string as follows: If the person is at most 5 years old the string should be "a toddler".
-If they are at most 18 years old it should be "a teenager".
-If they are over 18 years old it should be "young at heart".
+13. Use guarded expressions to write a function `isYoung` that takes a person and returns a string as follows: If the person is at most 5 years old the string should be `"a toddler"`.
+If they are at most 18 years old it should be `"a teenager"`.
+If they are over 18 years old it should be `"young at heart"`.
 14. Write a function `describe` which given a person "describes" them by producing a string as follows: `"This is <name>.
 He/She is "` and then the result of the `isYoung` function.
 Finally a closing dot at the end.
 You should use the appropriate pronoun for the given gender.
 Think of breaking this function up in smaller pieces using `where`.
 Remember that you can use `++` to concatenate lists, in particular to concatenate strings.
 15. Write a function `makePerson` that is given a pair of a name and a gender and creates a new person with age `0`.
 16. Write a function `makeMany` that is given a list of names and a list of genders, and produces a list of new people at age 0 from the corresponding pairs.
 You will want to use `zip`, `map` and `makePerson`.